MarkBramnik/rtest/README.md

 ##### The application will benefit the most from this framework if it uses dependency injection container
 * Currently there is an integration with spring and its possible to *attach* the test to the application context, but again, its not a necessarily requirement.
-If DI container is not used in the application, the framework will work but accessing the components inside the running server will be under the application developer's responsibility
+If DI container is not used in the application, the framework will work but accessing the components inside the running server will be under the application developer's responsibility.
+  The integration with other DI containers (like Google Guice) can be added later

-##### The framework can be seamlessly supported by any tool that runs the tests:
+##### The framework should be seamlessly supported by any tool that runs the tests:
-* IDE for development purposes
+* IDE for development purposes (IntelliJ/Eclipse/Netbeans)
 * ANT/Maven/Gradle for build
 * Programmatic invocation of test for whatever purpose

+In fact the invocation of the test will be transparent and they will treat the test as a regular unit test

 ##### The codebase of tests themselves should not be a part of the application distribution.
 Tests can be still run on top of this application
 * For example, if the application is built as a WAR file that will be deployed in production, the jar module of tests should not be a part of the WAR
 This allows really agile and fast development of test itself and doesn't bloat the distribution with unnecessary code

+##### There are two different JVMs involved in the testing process: the JVM that runs the test and the JVM that runs the application
+They can be on the same machine or on different machines - the framework doesn't do any assumptions in this area

+##### The tests can be run in parallel against the same application
+As long as the code-under-test permits such an execution there should not be any issue of doing so from the RTest framework's side.

 ### Requirements:

 * The JVM running the application will be of version 7 at least (java 8 is supported of course)
-* The tests themselves will be written in [Spock framework](http://spockframework.org/) So some learning curve is required The good news are that Spock itself is really a good tool so even if you don't know groovy, you'll be able to run spock after probably a hour of study
+* The tests themselves will be written in [Spock framework](http://spockframework.org/) So some learning curve is required Good news are that Spock itself is really a good tool so even if you don't know groovy, you'll be able to run spock after probably a hour of study
 *Later on you'll probably discover that it works better even for other types of tests ;)*

 >The concepts behind this framework can be easily implemented on top of Junit as well, Spock was taken solely
->out of belief that developing tests in spock is much more easy and fun process than developing tests with JUnit (4.x at least).
+>out of belief that developing tests in spock is much easier and funnier process than developing tests with JUnit (4.x at least).

 * The framework _does require some change in application_ namely exposing a component that will accept remote connection on some tcp port and (optionally) the folder for storing the server side test reports.
 Since the server side component is fully customizable,